fredaas/texc/README.txt

 Run system_check.py to check for required build tools.

-The full install of the most recent version of Tex Live comes bundled with the latest version of latexmk, which is required to use this program.
+The full install of the most recent version of Tex Live comes bundled with the latest version of latexmk, which is required to use Texparse.

 USAGE
 --------------------------------------------------------------------------------